High Risk Homeowners Insurance - How Can I Avoid It?

 While you can't move your home, you can take steps to mitigate location-based risks:

-• Flood Zones: If you live in a flood-prone area, elevate your home and install proper drainage systems.
+• Flood Zones: If you live in a flood-prone area, elevate your home if possible and install proper drainage systems.

 • Fire Zones: Create defensible space around your home by clearing brush and using fire-resistant materials.